pranigopu/sentiMiner/notes/chromeExtension/generalNotes.md

 ### REFERENCES:
 - https://developer.chrome.com/docs/extensions/mv3/override/

-## Browser action
+## Browser action (action in manifest version 3)
-A browser action is a button that your extension adds to the browser's toolbar.
+A browser action (or simply action in manifest version 3) is a button that your extension adds to the browser's toolbar.
 The button has an icon, and may optionally have a popup whose content is specified using HTML, CSS, and JavaScript.
 <br><br>
 Note that browser and page actions can’t access the DOM itself, however, they can communicate with the content script via the chrome “messaging” API.
 A browser action should have an icon (for the button) as well as a JavaScript file for the code.
 <br><br>